PC Sales Drop Yet Again, EA Offers Endless Gaming… [Tech News Digest]

 Even Windows 10 Can’t Stop the PC Rot

 I just bought a new computer.
 When i turned it on, instead of saying "Welcome," it said " Hello."
-It's a Dell.

 — Joke Authority (@JokeAuthority) January 5, 2016